alex-oleshkevich/imia/docs/login_logout.md

 ## Logging in users

 Use `login(request, identity, credential)` method of `LoginManager` to log in users.
-A identity may be a username, or email, or other criteria.
-A credentials is a password, or one-time token, or another solution.
+An identity may be a username, or email, or other criteria.
+A credential can be a password, or a one-time token, or another solution.

 ```python
 from starlette.requests import Request